 However, the problem with big-betting owners is that they are apt to view their relationship with any trainer through the refracted prism of the betting ring and the opportunities provided therein – and not just with their own horses but rather those of the entire stable.
 It seems that the cause of the falling-out between Lewis and Murrell was the win of Easter Time – trained by Lewis for a lady client – in the last race at Randwick in early January 1943 at the lucrative odds of 15/1.
 Murrell wasn’t on and thought he should have been.
 The upshot was a letter delivered to Lewis the following Tuesday peremptorily ordering him to hand Moorland – who was back in work – over to Stan Lamond at Victoria Park, together with all the owner’s gear.
 And there ended a beautiful friendship.
 Acclaimed as the best two-year-old of the season on his Breeders’ Plate performance, Moorland was produced by Lamond to land two juvenile handicaps upon resuming, but the colt then failed to run a place in the Sires’ Produce Stakes at Randwick when a prohibitive favourite.
 In his last race that season Moorland could only manage third behind Flight in the Champagne Stakes when again sent to the post as the favourite.
 The failures were later attributed to the horse not having properly recovered from having two teeth extracted just before the meeting.
 Punters who had supported him knew how the horse felt!

 Moorland’s Derby victory gave Stan Lamond junior – a third-generation member of one of Australia’s best-known racing families – his first win in the race with his very first starter.
 It was hardly surprising that he proceeded to christen his residence in Ingram St, Kensington, as ‘Moorland’.
 Stan’s grandfather, Tom Lamond, had won the race four times, the last being with Charge in 1896.
-Young Stan had originally been apprenticed to his grandfather, and his first win in the saddle had been at Randwick with a horse, Copper Top, that old Tom prepared for millionaire owner, Walter Hall.
+Young Stan had originally been apprenticed to his grandfather, and his first win in the saddle had been at Randwick with the horse, Copper Top that old Tom prepared for millionaire owner, Walter Hall.
 The occasion was the Members Handicap, run on the last day of the 1907 A.J.C.
 Spring Meeting.

 Stan’s most notable achievement as a jockey came when trainer Frank McGrath asked him to partner Ungarie carrying 7 st. 2lb in the 1909 Sydney Cup and the pair ran the great Trafalgar to a head.
 Stan enjoyed only limited success as a jockey, however, and for some years had acted as assistant trainer to his father Stan Lamond senior at Zetland Lodge, who had taken over the stables upon the retirement of old Tom in November 1909.
 Stan Lamond junior finally took out a trainer’s licence in his own right in the 1924-25 racing season.
 While the elder Stan Lamond enjoyed success as a trainer, he never won the Derby, and it had taken his son in 1943 to restore the family connection with the race.
 It was a particularly memorable Derby Day for both Stan Lamond and Arthur Murrell for they also combined to win the rich Gimcrack Stakes with Scaur Fel, a daughter of Felcrag.
 And in a curious bit of symmetry, the unplaced favourite for that Gimcrack was Twice Royal, another Royal Step filly trained by Frank Nowland on behalf of Brian Crowley.
 Bookmakers had assumed – quite wrongly as it turned out – that she might be another Flight.